MeG0302/GenSyn-VPS-/README.md

 B: Math Hard (DAPO-Math 17K dataset) -- Higher systems -- Use Big model (7B, 32B or 72B) for it.
 How many parameters (in billions)?
 [0.5, 1.5, 7, 32, 72] >>> 0.5 is minimal and 72 is very big model.
 Choose based on your system.

+AS FOR NOW CHOOSE OPTION "A" THEN "0.5B"

 [][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][][]

 .